Barry Glendenning: Personal life

 Glendenning is a supporter of Sunderland A.F.C.
-As of 2025, his mother is 79 years old.
+As of 2025, his mother is 83 years old.
 His father, Sam, a vet, died on 23 December 2021.

 Glendenning is co-owner of Lewes F.C.

+In June 2025, Glendenning attended Football Weekly colleague Jonathan Wilson's wedding in Newcastle.
+While there, he ate a black pudding, describing it as the best thing he had ever eaten.